Civlac/SRWLED-Wiki/Audio-Wiring-Example.md

 *MAX9812* | Good | Only 20dB gain, but worked OK.
 *MAX9814* | Good | Best to set gain to 40dB.

 The inexpensive sound sensors you can buy from Aliexpress or elsewhere (shch as LM393 or KY-038) typically have a digital output and may or may not work adequately.
 Also, some sensors have little amplification and won't work at all.
-For more information on our microphone test results, see the [Arduino Compatible Microphones document](https://github.com/atuline/WLED/blob/master/Microphones.pdf).
+For more information on our microphone test results, see our [Arduino Compatible Microphones document](https://github.com/atuline/WLED/blob/master/Microphones.pdf).

 ## Line In Wiring